 You might notice that the line move above begins at +5, but if you were to check our app or live odds page, you’d see an opening number of +3.5.
 That’s because sharp bettors didn’t get on this game right away.

 Instead they let the public drive this line up to a number they deemed valuable before making their move.

 Penn has triggered four Bet Signals at +5, causing the line to change directions.

 The Quakers have also accounted for 83% of actual dollars wagered despite their minority backing, meaning they’re getting the much bigger — and probably sharper — bets.

 7 p.m.
 ET

 Sharp angle: Michigan State (moved from +6 to +4.5)

 Now for a game you’ll actually be watching.
-The top-ranked Jayhawks opened as six-point favorites over Michigan State at Bookmaker, but are now listed at just -4.5.
+The top-ranked Jayhawks opened as six-point favorites over Michigan State, but are now listed at just -4.5.

 Sharp bettors have been hitting Michigan State all day, most notably indicated by two Bet Signals on Sparty at +6 this morning.
 MSU has also accounted for a higher percentage of money wagered (40%) than bets in this game.